yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 Before you can delete a region, you must drop all the tablespaces located in the region.
 You can't delete the primary region.

-For Availability zone-level fault tolerant clusters, you must scale nodes in each region in increments of 3.
+For Availability Zone Level fault tolerant clusters, you must scale nodes in each region in increments of 3.

 To scale a partition-by-region cluster: